-- 16.1 Subject to any regulations which may be promulgated, this Board will seek to regulate standards in relation to licensed premises offering adult entertainment on a case by case basis. - 16.2 In particular the Board will expect licence applicants to have given consideration to the promotion of the licensing objectives in relation to the protection of children and the prevention of crime and disorder.

-- Where premises licence applications include adult entertainment in the planned activities, the Board will have particular regard to the location of the premises in relation to places of religious worship, schools, youth clubs or other premises where significant numbers of children are likely to congregate. - 16.4 All applications involving adult entertainment of any kind will be considered on their own merits but particular regard will be given to this section of the statement of policy.
+- 16.1 Subject to any statutory regime the Board will seek to regulate standards in relation to licensed premises offering adult entertainment on a case by case basis. - 16.2 In particular the Board will expect licence applicants to have given consideration to the promotion of the licensing objectives, including in relation to the protection of children and young persons from harm and the prevention of crime and disorder. - 16.3 Where premises licence applications include adult entertainment in the planned activities forming part of the operating plan, the Board will have particular regard to the location of the premises in relation to places of religious worship, schools, youth clubs or other premises where significant numbers of children are likely to congregate. - 16.4 All applications involving adult entertainment of any kind will be considered on their own merits but particular regard will be given to this section of the statement of policy.